-The report notes that Gross Domestic Product (GDP) growth reached 2.2 percent in 2021, as favorable weather conditions supported agricultural growth, and the gradual lifting of containment measures boosted private consumption, fostering recovery of services.
-However, the recovery has not been sufficiently broad-based.
-Despite the gradual uptick in domestic and global demand, growth in the extractives and manufacturing sectors remained subdued.
-Several constraints dampened the overall economic performance, notably the suspension of multibillion-dollar Liquified Natural Gas (LNG) projects due to escalation of insurgency, tighter monetary policy, and new waves of COVID-19 infections.
+- Despite the gradual rise in domestic and global demand, growth in the extractive and manufacturing sectors remained moderate.
+Several constraints have dampened global economic performance, including the suspension of multibillion -dollar Liquefied Natural Gas (LNG) projects due to the escalation of the insurgency in the north of the country, tighter monetary policy, and new waves of COVID-19 infections.

-Despite continued significant fiscal pressures, revenue collection has held up and expenses have been kept in check.
-The overall fiscal deficit is estimated to have declined from 5.7 percent of GDP in 2020 to 4.5 percent in 2021.
-However, domestic public debt has continued to rise as the authorities resorted to domestic market to fulfill financing needs, given Mozambique’s limited access to external financing.
-The domestic debt stock reached 22 percent of GDP in 2021, up from 16 percent in 2019.
+- Revenue collection remained stable, and expenses were controlled despite significant tax pressures.
+The overall budget deficit is estimated to have decreased from 5.7% of GDP in 2020 to 4.5% in 2021.
+However, domestic public debt continued to increase as authorities resorted to the internal market to meet financing needs, given Mozambique's limited access to external financing.
+Domestic debt stocks reached 22% of GDP in 2021, up from 16% in 2019.

 - Economic growth is expected to accelerate in the medium term, reaching an average of 5.7% between 2022 and 2024, as demand recovers further, and the economy benefits from the start of LNG production at the ongoing offshore coral project in 2022 and the expected restart of larger LNG projects.
 The recovery in global demand and commodity prices will continue to support export growth, and inflows of Foreign Direct Investment (FDI), especially those linked to LNG, will sustain investments.